 Covid-19 has dramatically changed the way we live our lives and run our businesses.
 Amongst the many consequences of Covid-19, SMEs have suffered from forced closures, disruptions to supply chains and a great level of uncertainty.

-The Birmingham Energy Institute’s SME Engagement Programme, ATETA, is offering SME businesses based in the Black Country, Birmingham, Coventry and Warwickshire free support to offset the impact of Covid-19.
+The Birmingham Energy Institute’s SME Engagement Programme, ATETA, is offering SME businesses based in the Black Country, Birmingham, Coventry, Warwickshire and Worcestershire free support to offset the impact of Covid-19.

 Eligible businesses can receive support in writing funding applications, drafting proposals and Solidwork/CAD drawings of products.